How To Change ECR Passport To Non-ECR (2023)

 Emigration clearance is a process required by the Indian government for its citizens who are seeking to work or reside abroad in specific countries for employment purposes.
 The process is aimed at regulating the emigration of Indian citizens to protect them from exploitation and to ensure that their rights and interests are protected while working overseas.

 The Protector of Emigrants (POE) Office, a department under the Ministry of External Affairs, is responsible for granting emigration clearance to eligible applicants.
-The clearance ensures that the applicant has the necessary qualifications and experience to work abroad, and that they have been cleared to travel and work in the destination country.
+The clearance ensures that the applicant has the necessary qualifications and experience to work abroad and that they have been cleared to travel and work in the destination country.

 No, ECR passport holders going to any ECR country for purposes other than employment do not require emigration clearance.